-From the Outside Looking In Individual Member's Needs: Write down what you believe to be the top five needs of your group's members.
-Evaluate whether or not you think each need is being met.
-If not, write down what obstact cles you think might be in the way of having that need met.
-Need Is it Met?
-Why Not (Describe Obstacles) Yes No Imagine that you are an outsider (or a newcomer) to your group.
-Take a close look at the meeting sit comfortable and conducive to group discussion?
-Observe how the members treat each other, and well they listen to each other.
+Imagine that you are an outsider (or a newcomer) to your group.
+Take a close look at the meeting site.
+Is it comfortable and conducive to group discussion?
+Observe how the members treat each other, and how well they listen to each other.
 Examine the structure of the group.
 Does it work?
 Write down what you like about the group, and what areas need work on.
 Be very honest.

-The down many of mo door me group, and man around more than 20 tony noncon What I Like About the Group What Areas Could Use Improvement?
-How Might We, As a Group Make Needed Adjustments: now wight we, as a Group wake needed Adjustinents.
+What I Like About The Group

+What Areas Could Use Improvement?

+How Might We, As a Group Make Needed Adjustments:

 "Your vision will become clear only when you look within your heart.
 Who looks outside, dreams.
 Who looks inside, awakens."
 Carl Gustav Jung